Refugee Cash Assistance (RCA)

 services, same as a refugee.
 The program mirrors the Refugee Cash Assistance

-Victims of human trafficking may be eligible for additional services before they have a certification by the ORR as Victim of Trafficking.
+Victims of human trafficking may be eligible for additional services before they have a certification by the Office of Trafficking in Persons (OTIP) as Victim of Trafficking.
 Visit the

 TCVAP webpage to find out more.